 Any maths - middle school to adult.

 Hi.
 My name is John Cantlin and I provide math tutoring services to students in and around Oneonta, Alabama.

-Best suited for TOP math students, I think I can make your math even better..
+* Best suited for TOP math students, I think I can make your math even better.

 I am a retired math teacher with ten years of full-time experience teaching eighth to twelfth grade math as a certified public school teacher in Illinois and Alabama.
 My classes have included Algebra I, Algebra II, geometry, precalculus and, as an adjunct instructor for Snead State Community College, dual-enrollment math classes Mth 112 Precalculus Algebra and Mth113 Precalculus Trigonometry.
 Prior to teaching I spent over twenty years working in nuclear power in the US Navy and at commercial power plants.
 I have two degrees in engineering and one in education.
-I have extensive experience in one-one math tutoring as I offered free tutoring, six days a week during my nine years of teaching at a public high school in Alabama and have been offering paid tutoring in Oneonta for more than four years.
+I have extensive experience in one-one math tutoring as I offered free tutoring, six days a week during my nine years of teaching at a public high school in Alabama and have been offering paid tutoring in Oneonta since 2013.